The Road Safety Remuneration Tribunal (RSRT) is an independent national tribunal that has functions relating to the road transport industry.

 - participants in the supply chain in relation to road transport drivers.

 The RSRT’s functions include:

 - approving and assisting with negotiations for road transport collective agreements

 - dealing with certain disputes relating to road transport drivers, their employers or hirers, and participants in the supply chain

 - conducting research into pay, conditions and related matters that could affect safety in the road transport industry.

-- Inquiry into the Cash in Transit industry commences
+- Make a submission to the Cash in Transit inquiry